The conference hosted a range of practical workshops covering a variety of topics.

 Poor mental health can affect us all at any point.
 Knowing how to support a learner living with a mental health diagnosis can help to promote engagement and peer support.
 In this interactive workshop we will be looking at ways to encourage learner activity for those who are dealing with symptoms poor mental health.

-How to teach even better: Hosted by Geoff Petty
+Early Careers workshop: How to teach even better - Geoff Petty

 Geoff gets strategic - lesson planning can waste your time as plans often can’t be reused next time.
 Topic planning can be reused, so it saves planning time, differentiates better and far more easily, if you build a ladder of tasks for each topic from easy to more challenging.
 No more planning multiple lessons for different groups or individuals.
 In this afternoon session, Geoff asks: how do you plan a topic, and how do you sequence methods to ensure differentiation?